 Final touches are what really makes this card.
 Little Christmassy details like crackers, beer bottles and a Christmas tree add to the festive feel.
 The final element of the process is probably the most overlooked - the addition of shadow adds a real sense of depth to the image and brings our chaotic Christmas dinner to life.

-After a lot of hard work and some skillful photoshopping skills, the card was completed and we couldn’t be happier.
+After a lot of hard work and some skillful graphic design, the card was completed and we couldn’t be happier.
 We are already throwing ideas around for our 2017 card and can’t wait to have another excuse to buy a new Christmas jumper!